 A Single Link Relationship is not enough

 Building a single link building relationship isn’t good enough to appease the Google Gods.
 Excessive link exchanges between two sites is essentially no better than buying links, with Google deeming the method to basically be link purchasing without the exchange of money.
 It’s a frowned upon technique, to say the least, and it’s not going to benefit your SEO campaign.

 Regardless of how important an online influencer is, bloggers typically have a very short shelf life.
 As ‘Mommy Blogger’ Kerry Sauriol writes for the Huffington Post: ‘Each year it feels like the age gap between myself and these bloggers grows bigger and bigger.
 They are young and pretty and have cute little kids.
 I am well into middle age and so – compared to these blogs – is my site’.

 Successful Link Building Through Relationships

 While there has been a definite shift from the links themselves to the relationships formed with backlink enablers, we can’t completely forget about one or the other, or any other aspects of SEO.
-Successful link building is about the combination of different methods and techniques; forming relationships, selecting relevant backlinks, creating engaging content, and even taking care to choose beneficial anchor text.
+Successful link building is about the combination of different methods and techniques; forming relationships through the use of an MLM Customer Relationship Management Software, selecting relevant backlinks, creating engaging content, and even taking care to choose beneficial anchor text.

 Anchor text has even greater importance since the introduction of Google Hummingbird, which thrust the term ‘semantic search’ into the limelight.
 Therefore, it’s essential that anchor text is spot on, allowing Google to derive meaning from the link, and include it within any relevant search results.
 There’s no secret to successful link building; it’s just about working to ensure it’s the best it can be.